bitasy/hyposoft/documents/apis.md

     connection_str: string | null, // Some string that represents an asset + network port label }[],
   network_graph: NETWORK_GRAPH,
-  blades: CHASSIS_SLOTS | null, // non-null for blade chassis only
   comment: string | null,
   owner: USER | null,
   power_state: "On" | "Off" | null # null for assets that don't have networked pdus connected to it,